smoochy/episeerr/README.md

-🎬 Adaptive Episode Request Workflows
-OCDarr supports multiple request scenarios with intelligent handling:
+🎬 Adaptive Episode Request Workflows # control precisely what you want to add for a new series OCDarr supports multiple request scenarios with intelligent handling:
 External Requests (Jellyseerr/Overseerr)